gligabo/Q-Learning-Trading-Agent-in-Gym/README.md

 The project consists of three main scripts:

-1. **`data_preprocessing.py`**: Contains the implementation for loading, cleaning, and preparing the market data for training, including feature extraction for technical analysis indicators.
+1. **`data_preprocessing.py`**: Contains the implementation for loading and cleaning the data
 2. **`technical_analysis.py`**: Defines the functions for calculating technical analysis indicators (such as moving averages, RSI, MACD) that the agent will use to make trading decisions.
+Also discretize the states and uses rolling windows to avoid the influence of currency value flutuations over time.
 3. **`trading_qlearning_ofc.py`**: The main script for training the agent using Q-learning, simulating the trading process, and adjusting the agent's policy over time.

 ## How It Works